The Reparation Plan, Part 1- HBCU endowment

 Still very little was done outside of HR 40, first introduced by Rep. John Conyers, D-Michigan, in 1989 (now sponsored by Rep. Sheila Jackson-Lee, D Texas, and under committee consideration some 32 years later) and a 2002 federal lawsuit that was dismissed in 2006.
 Then 2020 happened.
 Between the murder of George Floyd and the exposure of health and wealth disparities brought by the Covid-19 pandemic, renewed calls for reparations have been at the forefront of American politics, even as a question posed to presidential candidates.
-Despite its popularity amongst African Americans, 63 percent of Americans, as a whole, are oppose to offering reparations to African Americans for previous historical injustices.
+Despite its popularity amongst African Americans, 63 percent of Americans, as a whole, are opposed to offering reparations to African Americans for previous historical injustices.
 There has also been a debate about who should qualify for reparations that has escalated in the 21st Century, with one group starting a movement that only non-immigrant descendants of Africans enslaved in the United States should receive a settlement.

 Here’s what I believe: Every African-American citizen of the United States should receive reparation for the historical injustices colonial America, the United States Government and its respective states has inflicted on them and their ancestors.
-The Peculiar Institution, as American slavery has been referred to, was the one of the cruelest and most influential events in world history.
+The Peculiar Institution, as American slavery has been referred to, was one of the cruelest and most influential events in world history.
 It has had generational impact on African Americans and, as a nation, our relationships with other nations globally.
 Haiti not being recognized by the United States an independent nation after the successful slave revolt in 1804 set that nation’s growth back for centuries as an example.
 Therefore, it is imperative that we give African Americans reparation now and it must be done in several ways to be truly restorative.
 To paraphrase Malcolm X, taking the knife out of one’s back is not justice, it is temporary relief.
 Helping one heal from the wound is the just and right thing to do.

 So my first proposal in the healing process is for the United States Government to provide a $1 billion endowment to every Historically Black College and University (HBCU) in the United States.
 Endowments are the life blood of universities.
 I know many of you thought it was tuition, especially if you had to pay student loans, but tuitions are actually tools to exclude students in private, well-financed institutions and as a stop-gap for publicly funded state institutions, in which endowments vary.
 Many HBCUs became state institutions strictly for survival after the American Baptist Home Mission Society, which was responsible for the creation of many HBCUS (and the University of Chicago), pulled out financially due to the Great Depression.
 State funding helped keep tuition at HBCUs affordable but without a substantial endowment to moderate the cost of operating and expanding these institutions, tuitions have risen and have become a barrier to the very community they seek to elevate.